David Cassidy: 1970s

-Though he wanted to become a respected rock musician along the lines of Mick Jagger, his channel to stardom launched him into the ranks of teen idol, a brand he loathed until much later in life, when he managed to come to terms with his pop idol beginnings.
+Cassidy was best known for his work on The Partridge Family, which aired until March 1974.
+Though he wanted to become a respected rock musician along the lines of Mick Jagger, his channel to stardom launched him into the ranks of teen idol, a brand he loathed until much later in life when he came to terms with his pop idol beginnings.
 Ten albums by The Partridge Family and five solo albums by Cassidy were produced during the series, with most selling more than a million copies each.

-Internationally, Cassidy's solo career eclipsed the already phenomenal success of The Partridge Family.
+Internationally, Cassidy's solo career eclipsed the phenomenal success of The Partridge Family.
 He became an instant drawing card, with sellout concert successes in major arenas around the world.
 These concerts produced mass hysteria, resulting in the media coining the term "Cassidymania".
 For example, he played to two sellout crowds of 56,000 each at the Houston Astrodome in Texas over one weekend in 1972.
-His concert in New York's Madison Square Garden sold out in one day and resulted in riots after the show.
-His concert tours of the United Kingdom included sellout concerts at Wembley Stadium in 1973.
+His concert in New York's Madison Square Garden sold out in one day and was followed by riots after the show.
+His concert tours of the United Kingdom included sellout concerts at Wembley Arena in 1973.
 In Australia in 1974, the mass hysteria was such that calls were made to have him deported from the country, especially after the madness at his 33,000-person audience concert at Melbourne Cricket Ground.

-A turning point in Cassidy's live concerts (while still filming The Partridge Family) was a gate stampede at the penultimate show on a world tour, in London's White City Stadium on May 26, 1974, when nearly 800 people were injured in a crush at the front of the stage.
+A turning point in Cassidy's career occurred at the penultimate show on a world tour in London's White City Stadium on May 26, 1974.
+On that date, nearly 800 people were injured in a stampede at the front of the stage.
 Thirty were taken to the hospital, and a 14-year-old girl, Bernadette Whelan, died four days later at London's Hammersmith Hospital without regaining consciousness.
 A deeply affected Cassidy faced the press, trying to make sense of what had happened.
-Out of respect for the family and to avoid turning the girl's funeral into a media circus, Cassidy did not attend the service, although he spoke to Whelan's parents and sent flowers.
-Cassidy stated at the time that this would haunt him until the day he died.
+Out of respect for the family and to avoid turning Whelan's funeral into a media circus, Cassidy did not attend the service.
+He spoke privately to Whelan's parents and sent flowers.
+Cassidy stated at the time that the girl's death would haunt him until the day he died.

-By this point, Cassidy had decided to quit both touring and acting in The Partridge Family, concentrating instead on recording and songwriting.
+By this point, Cassidy had decided to quit touring, concentrating instead on recording and songwriting.
 International success continued, mostly in Great Britain, Germany, Japan and South Africa, when he released three well-received solo albums and several hit singles on RCA in 1975 and 1976.
-Cassidy became the first recording artist to have a hit with "I Write the Songs", peaking at No. 11 in the Top 30 in Great Britain before the song became Barry Manilow's signature tune.
+Cassidy became the first recording artist to have a hit with "I Write the Songs", peaking at No. 11 in the Top 30 in Great Britain before the song became known as Barry Manilow's signature tune.
 Cassidy co-produced the recording with the song's author-composer, Bruce Johnston of The Beach Boys.
-The two artists collaborated on two of David's mid-70s RCA Records albums The Higher They Climb and Home Is Where the Heart Is.
+The two artists collaborated on two of Cassidy's mid-70s RCA Records albums The Higher They Climb and Home Is Where the Heart Is.